 Off the Hook is a lounge in the Waikolohe Valley pool area.
 During the day, grab some poolside favorites, including burgers and sandwiches.
 Or, at night, try out Hawaiian Bento Box or Braised Short Ribs.
 Regardless, enjoy a refreshing beverage.

 Sip a delicious cocktail while munching on a savory appetizer at the ‘Ōlelo Room. ‘Ōlelo is the most extensive bar on-site, so you are bound to find something to satisfy.
 The menu features specialty cocktails, wine, sake, and local beers.

-Another great option for grabbing a cocktail or refreshing drink is Wailana Pool Bar.
+Another great option for grabbing a cocktail or refreshing tropical fruit drink is Wailana Pool Bar.
 Guests love sitting at the bar or unwinding by the pool with a drink.
 Wailana is a full bar, so you can get your favorite drink and indulge in a pizza, wrap, burger, or salad.